SENG480/course/project.md

 See [the syllabus](https://github.com/SENG480/course/blob/master/README.md).

 ### Deliverables
 1. Code quality report.
-Include the output of the tool, plus your summary of the results.
-2. Based on your architecture documents, analyze potential technical debt in the project.
+Analyze potential technical debt in the project.
 Report at least 2 potential shortcuts or design tradeoffs that might have long-term consequences.
+Use tools like SonarQube to augment the report with specific metrics and insights.
+2. Architecture quality assessment.
+Using one of your QAS, provide an assessment of where the architecture meets and doesn't meet the QAS response measures.
+In other words, where might improvmeents be necessary?

 ### Marking Guide
 - insightfulness of your analysis
 - plausibility of the design debt you identified
-- 2% project bonus for using SonarQube and pointing me to a Sonarqube instance

 ## 6. Final Presentation and Report  (5%)
 In class presentation of ~15 minutes; final report polished and cleaned up (e.g. add introduction, conclusions, references).
 Not everyone needs to present, but everyone needs to work on the milestone.